Congratulations to Meredith Paker

 Optional PEDB Credit for students climbing Mt.
 Kilimanjaro

-- Two nights at Springlands Hotel in Moshi, town tour, nature walk, introductory classes, prepare for coastal trip
+- Four nights at Springlands Hotel in Moshi, town tour, nature walk, introductory classes, prepare for coastal trip

 - Fly to Dar es Salaam, two nights in the City with visits to the National Museum and the Village Museum

 - Ferry to Zanzibar, tour of Stone Town.
 Snorkeling, spice tour, women's development project, Jozani National Park

 - Return to Moshi and prepare for field experience,